Persian Cossack Brigade: Role in World War I

-World War I spilled over into Persian territory as Ottoman, Russian, and British forces entered Persia.
+World War I spilled over into Iranian territory as Ottoman, Russian, and British forces entered Iran.
 The Russian Command in 1916 expanded the Cossack Brigade to full divisional strength of roughly 8,000 men.
-The Brigade engaged in combat against Ottoman troops and helped to secure Russian interests in northern Persia.
+The brigade engaged in combat against Ottoman troops and helped to secure Russian interests in northern Iran.
 The British-created South Persia Rifles performed the same function in southern Iran for the British.

+In 1917, the new revolutionary government led by Vladimir Lenin had renounced all of the special rights held by Russia in Iran and ordered the withdrawal of the Russian officers from the Cossack Brigade.
 Following the Russian Revolution of 1917, the British took over the Cossack Brigade and removed Russian officers, replacing them with British and Iranian ones.
-This was an important transition point in the history of the Brigade as it now came under complete British and Iranian control and was effectively purged of Russian influence.
-Following the war Persia found itself devastated and divided as various regions of the country had broken away.
-In the 1920s, in order to re-exert central control, the Shah deployed the Cossack Brigade to crush the Azadistan movement in Tabriz.
+Besides for replacing the officers, Britain paid the wages of the Cossack Brigade from December 1917 onward.
+The majority of the 50, 000 Russian troops in Iran started to leave that December and through the Cossack officers were almost uniformly White rather than Red in their politics, almost all of them wanted to return to Russia to fight against the Bolsheviks.
+This was an important transition point in the history of the brigade as it now came under complete British and Iranian control and was effectively purged of Russian influence.
+Following the war, Iran found itself devastated and divided as various regions of the country had broken away.
+In the 1920s, to re-exert central control, the Shah deployed the Cossack Brigade to crush the Azadistan movement in Tabriz.
 It was successful here but less effective in putting down another rebellion movement in the North, called the Jangali movement.